 Most health experts would recommend picking red grapes over green ones due to their larger amounts of phytonutrients.
-They’re sweeter and less sour than green ones.
+These fruits that begin with “R” are sweeter and less sour than green ones.

 Nonetheless, I can’t tell what tastes better for you.
 Put both green and red grapes to the test and decide for yourself if the taste of red grapes is also superior to green ones.

-Have you ever heard of healthy grapeseed oil?
-It’s another grape-based product that you can include in your cooking.
+Have you ever used any superior oil made from grapeseed?
+It’s another healthy grape-based product that you can include in your cooking.
 It’s rich in Omega-6 fatty acids and vitamin E.

 Why Are Red Grapes Better Than Green Grapes?

 The fruit that’s supposedly better for you is the one you’re more likely to consume.
 Nutritionally, they’re similar.
 And either make a great choice if you’re trying to lead a healthier lifestyle.